Coming from JavaScript

 [Ok value] [println [str "got: " value]]

-ADTs replace the combination of objects, classes, and TypeScript union types.
-They define a closed set of variants, each of which can carry different data.
-Think of them as enums on steroids, where each variant can hold its own fields.
+ADTs do the work you split across objects, classes, and TypeScript union types.
+They define a closed set of variants, each carrying its own data.
+Think of an enum whose every case can hold fields of its own.

 [type Shape